 Ingredients for coffee cake muffins.

-• Buttermilk – I prefer to use buttermilk for this recipe because it adds a little extra fat and tenderness to the muffins.
+• Buttermilk– This muffin recipe is made with buttermilk because it helps to add a little extra fat and tenderness to the muffins.

 • It’s important to properly measure the dry ingredients with a scale or by spooning the flour into the measuring cups.